 You should be cracking a smile every time you open it up either to read it or write something inside of it.
 Remember write highlights and leave out no details, in a few years time it'll be the best reading material you have.

 Absolutely.
-Many of the players (including myself) I’ve played with in the pro ranks kept journals for several different reasons.
+Many of the players (including myself) I’ve played with in the pro ranks kept a soccer journal for several different reasons.
 Some for fun, others to keep their spirits up and others because they knew they wouldn’t player forever and wanted to keep track of every wonderful moment.
+Many of them moved on to work for different clubs and always looked back on their journal to remember what it was like to be a player on a day to day grind.
+So many pro's now show the journal to their kids and read it over to get a smile on their face from time to time.

 The beauty of a soccer journal is that it serves several purposes for different people and no matter where you are taking a trip down memory lane is just a flip of a page away.